First published on February 9, 2015

 Cook in your favorite waffle iron.

-You will never go back to store bought chemical syrup again, I swear to you.
+You will never go back to a store-bought chemical syrup again, I swear to you.

 This was the syrup that we grew up with and you can use it for pancakes as well.